Moving to Santiago, Chile

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Santiago is to use online resources such as websites like Airbnb, HomeAway, and Craigslist.
 Additionally, you can also search for local real estate agents who specialize in helping people find homes in Santiago.
 Additionally, you can also look for local newspapers and magazines that list available properties for rent or sale.
-Finally, you can also ask friends and family who live in Santiago for recommendations on where to look for a place to live," remarked one expat in Santiago, Chile.
+Finally, you can also ask friends and family who live in Santiago for recommendations on where to look for a place to live," said one expat in Santiago.

 What is a typical expat home or apartment like in Santiago?